wazuh/wazuh-kubernetes/docs/ref/getting-started/usage/deployment/eks.md

 customresourcedefinition.apiextensions.k8s.io/traefikservices.traefik.io created
 ```

-Then, que can deploy the Traefik runtime for the ingress controller:
+Then, you can deploy the Traefik runtime for the ingress controller:

 ```bash
 kubectl apply -k traefik/runtime/